yssource/rhai/doc/src/about/non-design.md

 such as classes, inheritance, first-class functions, closures, concurrency, byte-codes, JIT etc.

-Avoid the temptation to write full-fledge program logic entirely in Rhai - that use case is best fulfilled by more complete languages such as JS or Lua.
+Avoid the temptation to write full-fledge program logic entirely in Rhai - that use case is best fulfilled by more complete languages such as JavaScript or Lua.

 Therefore, in actual practice, it is usually best to expose a Rust API into Rhai for scripts to call.
 All your core functionalities should be in Rust.